dotnet/docs-desktop/dotnet-desktop-guide/framework/winforms/controls/add-and-remove-items-with-wf-listview-control-using-the-designer.md

 ---
-title: Add and Remove Items with ListView Control Using the Designer ms.date: "03/30/2017"
+title: Add and Remove Items with ListView Control Using the Designer
+description: Learn more about how to add and remove items with the Windows Forms ListView control using the designer. ms.date: "03/30/2017"
 helpviewer_keywords:
   - "ListView control [Windows Forms], populating"